 So how many words should your books be?
 As many as you like.

 Frankly, this guide is just for information.
 Use it to improve your story if it helps.
 Use it to make your book more saleable.
 Use it to make creative decisions and business decisions, if you wish.
-Or use it simply to laugh at how silly the guidelines are and at how many well-known books break them every day – because there is no “average” book word count.
+Or use it simply to laugh at how silly the guidelines are and at how many well-known books break them every day – because there is no “average” word count for a book.